ome/ngff/ngff-tools.md

 # OME-NGFF tools

 Various tools are available for viewing and working with OME-NGFF data.
-The following table documents which features of the OME-NGFF spec are supported by which tools:
+The following tables document which features of the OME-NGFF spec are supported by which tools.

+## Viewers

 | viewer | Z-downsampling                                  | omero info | multiscales factor not=2                           | URL (not s3)                                               | v0.3 axes | 3D view | labels | HCS plate |
 | ------ | ----------------------------------------------- | ---------- | -------------------------------------------------- | ---------------------------------------------------------- | --------- | ------- | ------ | --------- |